 In 1987 I attended a three month Outdoor Leadership Program with Outward Bound in Colorado and Utah.
 Subsequently, my wife and I departed for the Marshall Islands in Micronesia to do volunteer medical work.
 This was the beginning of an eighteen month sabbatical.
 We then spent six months in Honolulu and then departed on a five month sojourn traveling to New Zealand, Australia, Singapore, Bali, Nepal, Malaysia, Thailand and Hong Kong.
 It was this adventure that sparked my dormant desire to write, first travel diaries and then embryonic attempts at novels.

 Upon our return to Hawaii, I accepted a position with Kaiser Permanente in Honolulu where I worked for the next four and half years.
-However, the Rockies beckoned and after vagbonding around the West for several months we eventually settled in Santa Fe, New Mexico where we still reside.
+However, the Rockies beckoned and after vagabonding around the West for several months we eventually settled in Santa Fe, New Mexico where we still reside.
 Our desire to travel has not lessened and we continue to make regular trips to Hawaii, South and Central America and Europe.
-I am currently employed at Arroyo Chamiso Pediatrics in Santa Fe where I have worked part time since 1992.
+I recently retired from Arroyo Chamiso Pediatrics in Santa Fe where I had worked since 1992.